wenqianchua/MDEF/docs/term01/05-techbeyondthemyth.md

 ## The Almost Useful Project

 For the second project, we created a Distracted Timer.
+We started with an ideation process.

 ![Ideation](../images/week5/Tech01/04_Ideation.JPG)

+We also used diagrams to help visualize the entire process flow.

 ![Diagram](../images/week5/Tech01/05_Diagram.JPG)

+Our final product after iterations.

 ![Final](../images/week5/Tech01/07_Final.JPG)